Are you among the 42% of U.S. adults classified as obese? If so, you might have considered bariatric surgery or weight loss surgery.

 - You might be fearful of a weight loss stigma.
 That having surgery to lose weight somehow makes a negative statement about you.

 - Or you may believe that pre-celebrating the success of your surgery would somehow doom your weight loss to failure as if you could hex yourself by getting your hopes up.

 Your Weight Loss Surgery is No One Else’s Business

-The way you are perceived by others is a powerful motivator to conform.
-When you step outside of conformity to have a surgery like the gastric sleeve, for example, you begin to feel set apart.
+The way others perceive you is a powerful motivator to conform.
+For example, you feel set apart when you step outside conformity to undergo surgery like the gastric sleeve.

 Naturally, others around you will want to ask questions about your surgery.
-If you go to work and come back after a short vacation, no one will know you had surgery unless you tell them.
+If you go to work and return after a short vacation, no one will know you had surgery unless you tell them.
 Before long, you will begin to lose massive amounts of weight that will be difficult to hide.
-Weight loss surgery patients tend to lose the bulk of the weight within the first few months to a year after surgery.
+Weight loss surgery patients tend to lose the bulk of their weight within the first few months to a year after surgery.